vinnymurphy/GolfTrackingSite/README.md

 ## Description

-Golf Tracker is a website that allows anyone to create and view score cards for any golf course.
-Loggged in users are able to track the score of their rounds as well as add golf courses to the database.
+Golf Tracker is a website that allows anyone to create and view scorecards for any golf course.
+Logged in users can track the score of their rounds as well as add golf courses to the database.
 Users are also able to add and edit holes, tees, and pictures to golf courses in the database.

 I used Django to build this application because I wanted to learn a new framework and I knew I wanted to do something that involved golf.
 I am a big golf fan and love to play.
-I decided designing a application and database to track golf scores would be a good challenge.
+I decided designing an application and database to track golf scores would be a good challenge.

-I learned how to use class-based views to implement CRUD operations, display dynamic data using the Django templating system, and modifying the authentication sytem by creating a custom user class.
+I learned how to use class-based views to implement CRUD operations, display dynamic data using the Django templating system, and modifying the authentication system by creating a custom user class.
 Working on this project improved my database design and Python skills.

 ## Features